The Ins and Outs of B2B Demand Generation

 In this episode, we’re joined by Kevin Fliess, a veteran CMO in SaaS and enterprise software who knows a thing or two about how to build an enduring demand generation engine that runs efficiently and effectively.
-He’s worked for SAP, Cvent, and most recently was SVP of marketing at Cofense.
-His comprehensive insights cover everything from simple messaging to frictionless free trials to lead scoring models—as well as his take on why the brand purpose work Cofense did with Renegade last year has been crucial to their COVID response.
+He’s worked for SAP, Cvent, Cofense, and is currently CMO of Altum.
+His comprehensive insights cover everything from simple messaging to frictionless free trials to lead scoring models—as well as his take on why the brand purpose work Cofense did with Renegade last year was crucial to their COVID response.

 What You’ll Learn in This Episode

 - How to start building your demand gen engine

 - How to score leads for your B2B sales team

 - Why brand purpose is crucial for business

 - Cofense’s Coronavirus Phishing Resource Center

 - Cofense’s Sextortion Infographic

 - [5:07] You Need to Show Marketing ROI in Hard Dollars

 - [7:34] Start with the Website and a Simple Message